-During our first December workshop you will be introduced to the wonderful technique of coiling to make pendants, or even a small basket.
+In this workshop you will be introduced to the wonderful and incredibly versatile technique of coiling with the option of making a small basket or a series of pendants.
 Depending on which natural materials you choose your pieces will turn out completely unique.
 Grasses, cattails, pine needles and a variety of other plant materials will be provided.
 We will also discuss which plants species are good to harvest for this project and how to prepare and store them.
-Clasps, earring backs, and other jewelry making supplies will be included to make multiple types of pendant should you choose
+Clasps, earring backs, and other jewelry making supplies will be included to make multiple types of pendant should you choose.

 Making containers using different kinds of tree bark is an ancient practice.
-During this workshop we will created folded bark baskets using primarily white pine with birch bark rims and decorations.
+During this workshop we will created folded bark baskets using primarily birch bark.
 You will learn how to fold and sew the bark and attach a rim to make a beautiful container in a variety of shapes.
 We will discuss how to design a basket pattern and find and harvest different kinds of bark.

 What does it look like to make a basket?